Susan M. Kauzlarich: Research and notable publications

-Kauzlarich has also been a longstanding global expert on the preparation of colloidal nanoclusters and most particularly the preparation of challenging to access Group IV derivatives.
+Kauzlarich has also been known for research on the preparation of colloidal nanoclusters and most particularly the preparation of challenging to access Group IV derivatives.
 These materials hold promise in the areas of biomedicine alongside, importantly, next-generation devices with novel optical and transport properties.
 Listed below are some of her research team's publications in this research area to-date: